just-ai/aimybox-android-assistant/README.md

     }
 ```

-Please refer to the [demo](https://github.com/aimybox/aimybox-android-assistant/tree/master/demo) to see how to use Aimybox library in your own project.
+Please refer to the [demo app](https://github.com/just-ai/aimybox-android-assistant/tree/master/app) to see how to use Aimybox library in your own project.

 # Documentation